vyos/vyos-documentation/docs/interfaces/ethernet.rst

    .. note:: This method automatically disables IPv6 traffic forwarding on the
       interface in question.

-.. cfgcmd:: set interfaces ethernet '<interface>' ipv6 address eui64 '<prefix>'
+.. cfgcmd:: set interfaces ethernet <interface> ipv6 address eui64 <prefix>

    :abbr:`EUI-64 (64-Bit Extended Unique Identifier)` as specified in :rfc:`4291` allows a host to assign iteslf a unique 64-Bit IPv6 address.